Lazy NetCDF — complete cookbook¶

 NetCDF.read_array(variable, chunks=…)— eager vs lazy returns.- CF

 unpack=True— applyingscale_factor/add_offsetlazily.
-NetCDF.open_mfdataset(paths, variable)— stack many files along a leading time axis.NetCDF.to_kerchunk/combine_kerchunk— zero-copy cube indexing (requires[netcdf-lazy]).- Handing a pyramids lazy array to
+NetCDF.open_mfdataset(paths, variable)— stack many files along a leading time axis.NetCDF.to_kerchunk/combine_kerchunk— zero-copy cube indexing (requires[lazy]).- Handing a pyramids lazy array to

 Requirements¶